Tha14/uam-docker/README.md

 ### Single UAM instance
 1. Make sure you have docker and docker-compose installed on your host.
 2. Clone this repository.
 3. If you're on windows or macos, in the docker-compose.yml file, make sure you change the volume path `/opt/uam_data` to something that works on your OS.
+For example: on Windows something like `c/uam_data`, on macOS `${HOME}/uam_data`.
 4. Execute the following command in terminal while being in the `uam` directory of this repository:

 ```PBKEY={YOURKEYHERE} docker-compose up -d```